tlong314/cmgame/README.md

 musicOn - A boolean: true to allow music (generally longer sound files) to play, false to mute them.
 Defaults to false.

 saveName - A string to use as the localStorage key for saving this game's state details.
 Essentially your "save file name".
 If not provided, one will be generated.
-(If you do not invoke saveState() or loadState() methods this value is never used)
+(If you do not invoke save() or load() methods this value is never used)

 frameCap - During each animation cycle, the game stores an internal `frameCount` variable tracking how many animation frames have passed.
 The dev may find this useful for certain cases like animations.
 If the game is long, you may want to prevent this value from becoming unbounded, by setting this `frameCap` to some positive integer, because the default is Infinity.